Keeper-Security/secrets-manager/integration/keeper_secrets_manager_puppet/README.md

 ## Overview

-This `keepersecurity-keeper_secret_manager_puppet` module facilitates secure integration between Puppet and Keeper Secret Manager, enabling the retrieval of secrets during catalog execution.
+This `keepersecurity-keeper_secrets_manager_puppet` module facilitates secure integration between Puppet and Keeper Secret Manager, enabling the retrieval of secrets during catalog execution.

 It supports a range of authentication mechanisms, including token-based and encoded credential formats, while also allowing for environment-specific configurations to enhance access control.
 Retrieved secrets are returned in structured JSON, ensuring seamless integration and efficient consumption within Puppet manifests.